Date of Award

 Findings suggested that mother/child bonding was a central focus for the participants, and that secure attachments were attained without outside intervention.
 The creation of these secure attachments, despite some challenges and the absence of biological processes, reflected the resilience of the families and the power of parent child connection.
 Other needs came forward because of the foundation of these secure attachments.
 These needs included validation of parenting abilities, addressing child’s identity concerns, finding community support, integrating adopted children into family units, maintaining maternal health, and calming the child at different developmental stages.
 Implications are explored, suggesting that DMT may play an effective role in adoption support in various ways.
 These include allowing space and techniques for focusing on parent-child connection, facilitating identity exploration, and increasing connection between biological and adopted family members, among others.
 This study suggests that further research, including program development, is warranted to explore the variety of ways DMT can support adoptive families.

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 Glaser, Eva C., "Creating Family: A Phenomenological Needs-Assessment of Adoptive Parents for Implications in Dance/Movement Therapy" (2014).
 Creative Arts Therapies Theses.
-Paper 41.
+41.